emmvou/transness101/README.md

 # transness101
-Ressources to help you educate yourself about transness.
-The list is not ordered.
+Someone you know is trans and you want to understand them better?
+You think you might be trans?
+You're just someone who doesn't really understand what it *means* to be trans?
+Here are some resources to help you educate yourself about transness.
+This list is not ordered in any way.

 | link | subjects | critics |
 | -- | -- | -- |